MCOs → MCO Coverage

 Step 2E: Offer Technical Assistance

 States may consider offering technical assistance to MCO pilot sites to increase the likelihood of program success.
 Technical assistance for various aspects of the program may include supporting member outreach and recruitment, facilitating marketing and referrals, facilitating the development of billing and claims processes, supporting evaluation and monitoring, convening MCOs, and creating quality improvement plans.
-Michigan, for example, requires evaluation data from their pilot sites that allows the state to identify needs and provide technical assistance to programs that are not meeting CDC’s Diabetes Prevention Recognition Program (DPRP) standards.
-For additional information about the technical assistance provided by Michigan to pilot participants, see Michigan’s State Story of Medicaid Coverage.
+During their pilot, Michigan, for example, required evaluation data from their pilot sites that allowed the state to identify needs and provide technical assistance to programs that were not meeting CDC’s Diabetes Prevention Recognition Program (DPRP) standards.
+For additional information about the technical assistance provided by Michigan during the pilot, see Michigan’s State Story of Medicaid Coverage.

 Step 2F: Evaluate